jdiogobc/personal_website/content/home/experience.md

   date_start = "2023-02-06"
   date_end = ""
   description = """
   - Developing XR prototypes for Reality labs
+  - In less that 6 months in the company, I designed and developed a MR Co-presence technology that is being patented
+  - Demoed mine and other projects to Meta's leadership, including the CTO
   """

 [[experience]]